Skip to main content

 Technical Focus

-The biggest mistake is writing a general essay about your goals.
+The biggest mistake is writing a generic essay about needing money.

 Strategy

-Winners instead explain exactly why they chose engineering, planning, or environmental and social sciences and how those fields help their community.
+Winners instead explain exactly why their specific program in engineering, planning, or environmental and social sciences matters to their community.

 Strategy